 How to Choose Cologne for Men

 In addition, there are several scent families to choose from, including woody, oriental, herbal, floral and earthy.
-Many experts recommend floral for all-season use, whereas herbal scents are the best colognes for summer.
+Many experts recommend floral for all-season use, whereas herbal scents are the perfect colognes to wear for summer.
 Usually, woody and oriental fragrances serve better during the winter months.
-That being said, woody scents like cedar, sandalwood and madras wood are especially on-trend in 2021, and these scents are now used all year long.
-We’ve also seen more colognes and grooming products incorporate very traditionally masculine fragrances such as tobacco, leather and even bourbon.
-When it comes to choosing the best cologne for men, whether it’s for you or your partner, it’s all about personal preference.
+That being said, woody scents like cedar, sandalwood and madras wood are especially on-trend in 2022, and these scents are now used all year long.
+We’ve also seen more colognes and grooming products incorporate traditionally masculine fragrances such as tobacco, leather, and bourbon.

-What’s the Difference Between Perfume and Cologne for Men?
+The Difference Between Perfume and Cologne for Men